Java 21 · Project Loom · Spring Boot 3.2+

 -Djdk.virtualThreadScheduler.parallelism=N — set carrier thread count

-jcmd <PID> Thread.dump_to_file -format=json — thread dump including VTs
+jcmd <PID> Thread.dump_to_file -format=json — thread dump with VTs

-2. synchronized + blocking I/O — causes pinning, carrier thread blocked
+2. synchronized + blocking I/O = thread pinning

-3. ThreadLocal caching — caches never reused (VTs not pooled), memory leak risk
+3. ThreadLocal caching patterns — caches never reused with VTs, memory leak risk

 🔄